gvwilson/thirdbit/src/fiction/iffy/index.md

 another to show a fitting for a bilge pump that hadn't worked properly in years.
-It was more new parts than the old jelly dredger had seen since before Iffy first set foot on her, but all Uncle Jack could talk about was how the repairs that Wales had made weren't how things ought to be done, it looked like core work, it must be that affin' tech in his head, and how were regular folks supposed to understand a tangle like that?
+It was more new parts than the old jelly dredger had seen since before Iffy first set foot on her, but all Uncle Jack could talk about was how the repairs Wales had made weren't how things ought to be done, it looked like core work, it must be that affin' tech in his head, and how were regular folks supposed to understand a tangle like that?

 "Maybe it'll make more sense 'long dinner," Aunt Naggie said tiredly.

-"Fat chance that," Uncle Jack snorted.
+"Fat chance o' that," Uncle Jack snorted.
 "Didja get yer precious groceries?"

 *Thump.*